 Are you looking to understand how users browse and interact with your site?
-If so, heatmaps are an excellent way for you to analyze your audience’s interactions on your website to help you create a better experience for them.
+If so, heatmaps are an excellent way for you to analyze your audience’s interactions on your website to help you create a better experience for them, specially in 2022.
 On this page, we’ll answer the question “what is a heatmap,” discuss how to read a heatmap and provide you with three of the best times to use them.

 What is a heatmap?